CBD: Everything You Need To Know About Cannabidiol

 While CBD is a powerful medicine on its own, it’s important to note that the compound’s effects are amplified when combined with other cannabinoids.
-One of the biggest debates surrounding CBD deals with the recent push toward “whole plant medicine.”
+One of the biggest debates surrounding the molecule deals with the recent push toward “whole plant medicine.”
 The idea behind whole plant medicine has to do with something known as the entourage effect.

 The entourage effect is the idea that combinations of cannabinoids, like CBD and THC, work together in synergy to produce certain therapeutic effects in the body.
-This may explain why some epileptic patients respond well to CBD, while others respond better to THC.
+This may explain why some patients respond well to CBD, while others respond better to THC.
 The entourage effect has already been used in pharmaceutical medicines.

 High CBD strains

 Whether you’re smoking, vaping, extracting, or making CBD-rich edibles, if you’re looking to with this popular cannabinoid, you’ll need to start with the right strains.

 Keep in mind that when you buy a high-CBD flower, that doesn’t necessarily mean it’s THC-free.
 Many strains advertised as high in cannabidiol still contain some psychoactive cannabinoids.
 If you’re hoping to avoid psychoactivity, be sure to ask your budtender or supplier for further testing information about the particular strain.